rjcmarkelz/BIS180L_web/_posts/2015-05-07-Illumina-Day-2.md

     igv.sh

-__Important do not try starting it from the command line, it will not work__
+__Important do not try starting it from the start menu, it will not work__

 ### Create a .genome file for IGV to use